 Contrary to some beliefs bujutsu is not best when it's free.
 It is quite normal for teachers to charge tuition to keep the school activities running.
 You should have enough financial freedom to pay the school tuition and help support it and the teacher.
 You need to have enough to properly maintain yourself during your study of bujutsu as well.

 Maybe your teacher holds training in an expensive area.
 The tuition might be high.
 One thing to always remember is true martial arts is not a commodity, and your teacher never owes you anything.
-You earn your next technique.
+You earn your next technique through dedication and practice.
 Your teacher is not obligated to give you the next lesson just because you pay tuition.
 It is important to understand the payments made to the school are there to support the school.
 The teacher is also supported by that, of course.
 Be it wholly or in part from the tuition the teacher does get support.
 This support is in-line with the school, however.
 The school does exist within the head teacher.

 Always leave some room for equipment that will be needed for training.
 As well as travel.
 Some events or training might be held in another country or area.
 It is best to think about that and have something to spend in case you have a chance to further your training by going abroad, for example.